xdmushui/partner-center-sdk/develop/get-invoice-statement.md

 # Get invoice statement

+>[!IMPORTANT]
-[This information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.]
+>This information relates to pre-released product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 **Applies To**